 Putting these Matcha Blueberry Yogurt Cheesecake Bars together takes a little time but is well worth the effort.

-First, you’ll need to bake the graham cracker crust and let it cool.
+First, bake the graham cracker crust and let it cool.

 Then whip up the cheesecake layer ingredients, pour over top of the crust, and bake it again.